Android 15 in comparison to Android 14

 More security never hurts.

-Adaptive Vibrations — The One Nobody Asked For
+Adaptive Vibrations – The One Nobody Called For

-Cool idea, but will your phone even detect the environment properly?
+Cool idea but will your phone even be able to detect the environment properly?

 android 14 vs android 15